5 Vegetables Fries That Don’t Make Me Feel Like I’m Eating Cardboard

 Add another ingredient or two to the mix — anything from herbs and cheese to flavored oils and breading for a final flourish.
 Then, of course, there’s no shortage of dipping options.

-These beet fries might not be very long, but what they lack in size they make up for with a ton of sweet, earthy flavor.
+These beet fries are packed with a ton of sweet, earthy flavor.
 Give your fries a salty boost with fresh-grated Parmesan as soon as they come out of the oven.

 With their firm texture and length, parsnips make a great candidate for fries.
 Give their sweet, earthy flavor an herbaceous lift with chopped fresh rosemary.